zpainter/iassist/content/about/iassist-constitution-proposed-revision-2022.md

 <br />

 <!--
-*Endorsed by the Administrative Committee September 20, 2011.
-Approved by the Membership December 19, 2011* *Effective following the annual Business Meeting June 6, 2012, Washington, DC.*
+*Endorsed by the Administrative Committee March 2, 2022.
+Approved by the Membership May 18, 2012* *Effective following the annual Business Meeting June 9, 2022, Gothenburg, Sweden.*
 -->

 1. [Name](#article1)